·StorageOwnerAdvisor Team

 Marketing & Web Services

-1. Renters Start Their Search Online — Every Time
+1. Renters Start Their Search Online.
+Every Time.

 • 61% will leave for a competitor's site if they don't find what they need within five seconds.
 (Forbes, 2024)

-2. Mobile-Friendly Web Design Is Now Table Stakes
+2. Mobile-Friendly Web Design Is Table Stakes Now

 The mobile experience drives real decisions

-• 15% of U.S. adults are smartphone-only internet users — they have no home broadband.
-For ages 18–24, that figure rises to 20%.
+• 15% of American adults are smartphone only internet users.
+They don't have home broadband at all.
+For 18 to 24 year olds, that number is 20%.
 (Pew Research Center, 2024)

 What a mobile-optimized storage website should include

-• Fast-loading unit size guide with pricing
+• Fast loading unit size guide with pricing

 • Online reservation or contact form that works on any screen size